 - Attachments should be properly named.
 For example, if you are sending a prototype PPT for a project XXYYZZ put the name as Prototype_Project_XXYYZZ or Project_XXYYZZ_Prototype.

 - The size of the attachment.
 I advise keeping the attachment sizes as low as possible.
 Some mail servers might keep restrictions on attachments like a maximum of 5 MB to a maximum of 25MB, etc.

 - The format of the documents.
 Make sure the format of the document is something that the receiver will have a program to open with.
 I would prefer to receive most documents that need only reading and are final versions as PDFs.
 Sending Resumes and Covering Letters and other finalized documents in PDF ensures the formatting stays in place.
-Like some people told me, you change a space in a word document you received over email, 3 paragraphs shift, 5 paragraphs deletes, the computer hangs up, nuclear reactors blast, tsunamis occur and the earth gets destroyed by aliens and the universe sinks into a black hole.
+As some people told me, you change a space in a Word document you received over email, 3 paragraphs shift, 5 paragraphs delete, the computer hangs up, nuclear reactors blast, tsunamis occur and the earth gets destroyed by aliens and the universe sinks into a black hole.